 Our compliance and enforcement activities may lead to prosecutions being filed in the South Australian Employment Tribunal and the Magistrates Court.

-A prosecution may start either by our own initiative or following our consideration of a request from a person under section 231(1) of the Work Health and Safety Act 2012 (SA).
+A prosecution may start either by our own initiative or following our consideration of a request from a person under section 231(1) of the Work Health and Safety Act 2012 (SA) (external site) (external site) (external site).

 Charges laid